Having something in your mouth all of the time like a thumb, finger, or pacifier can change the way those teeth grow in.

 Palatal expanders help to adjust the anatomy of the roof of your mouth, widening the overall arch of teeth.
 They’re frequently used in orthodontic cases where there’s a crossbite, narrow upper arch, and sometimes overbites (especially if there’s a lack of space to pull those teeth back.)
 By widening the upper arch of teeth and creating more space in the mouth, there’s additional room to bring teeth back into a proper relationship with their lower biting partners.

-You don’t see these used as much these days, but some people call it “headgear.”
+You don’t see reverse-pull face masks used as much these days, but some people call it “headgear.”
 It’s used when growth modification needs to take place and the lower jaw is involved.

 These orthodontic devices use specially-placed bars that connect the lower jaw and upper arch of teeth.
 Although you can still open and close your mouth, it encourages the lower jaw to move and grow in a specific direction.
 If your orthodontist knows that things are leading toward a severe overbite or overjet, he or she may want to utilize a Herbst appliance to modify growth patterns as your mouth is still developing.